What is the Hawaiian Airlines Diamond Head Classic?

 Where and when will the games be played in 2017?

 Games will be played at the Stan Sheriff Center in Honolulu, where it has become a holiday tradition on the island of O’ahu.
-Game times and television network information will be available next fall.
+The games will be played December 22, 23, and 25.
+For game times and television network information, please visit the bracket page here.

 What is the history of the Stan Sheriff Center?